nastark519/nastark519.github.io/index.md

 1. Begin learning ASP.NET MVC 5
 2. Be able to write a simple (but multi-page) MVC web application __that does not use a database__
-3. Be able to use the "ViewBag" or "ViewData"
+3. Be able to use the `ViewBag` or `ViewData`
-4. Demonstrate use of the "Request" object to utilize query strings and form data
+4. Demonstrate use of the `Request` object to utilize query strings and form data
 5. Learn simple language constructs for the Razor view engine
 6. Understand the relationships between Model, View and Controller and be able to explain how they work together to service requests
 7. Understand the operation of controller action methods, including simple routing and parameter binding